amoodie/SEES_module/README.md

 # 1.0 Introduction

 This module is called "Module for flow discharge and sediment load relation in a river".
 It is designed to predict the sediment load for given water discharge in a river.
 For specified channel bed slope, channel width, bed surface grain size, and channel resistance coefficient, it produces a graph showing the relation between water discharge and sediment load.

+Sediment transport is typically describes as a function of shear stress at the channel bed.
+In general, deeper flow corresponds to higher bed shear stress; hence sediment load increases with increasing water discharge.
+Wider channel tends to have less capacity of sediment transport because wider channel corresponds to shallower flow for given water discharge, therefore lower bed shear stress.
+When grain is fine, the sediment transport increases because fine sediment is easy to be picked up and carried away, compared to coarse grain.
+Higher bed resistance (e.g. bumpy bed) can reduce bed shear stress.
+That is to say, higher bed resistance causes lower sediment transport.

 ![demo image](./demo.jpeg "Demo of GUI")